The nature of assembly bias - III. Observational properties

-We use galaxies from the spectroscopic SDSS Data Release 4 (DR4, Adelman-McCarthy et al. 2006), which contains $\sim$480,000 galaxies.
-After cleaning of repeated galaxies, saturated objects, galaxies close to the edges of the survey, etc., the sample includes $\sim$400,000 galaxies with measured spectra and photometry in the bands \emph{u, g, r, i, z} \cite{Fukugita96,Smith02} that are $K$-corrected to redshift 0.1 using \verb|kcorrect v4_2| \cite{BR07}.
-The main motivation to use these data is the measured luminosity-weighted ages by Gallazzi et al. (2005), which are essential to this work.\footnote{Luminosity-weighted ages are obtained from\\ \mbox{http://www.mpa-garching.mpg.de/SDSS/DR4/Data/stellarmet.html}\\ which includes the DR4 version of the tables used in Gallazzi et al. (2005).} There are 183,482 galaxies with estimates of stellar age in the magnitude range $-22 < M_r < -18$ (Table \ref{tabla_DR4_centres}).
-We then select four samples of centres and tracers detailed in Tables \ref{tabla_DR4_centres} and \ref{tabla_DR4_tracers}, respectively.
-Figure \ref{mag_z} shows the absolute magnitude in the $r$-band, $M_r$, as a function of redshift with the choice of volume-limited samples, which avoid observational bias.
+We select the central galaxy as the one with the highest stellar mass in the halo.
+We use a volume-limited sample of central galaxies out to $z = 0.1$.
+At this redshift, the sample is complete down to the $r$-band absolute magnitude $M_r -$ 5 log$(h) \le -19.6$.
+In addition, we identify those galaxies with estimates of the host halo mass in the Y07 catalogue and with measured luminosity-weighted ages of \cite{Gallazzi05} since this latter parameter is essential to this work.\footnote{Luminosity-weighted ages are obtained from\\ \mbox{http://www.mpa-garching.mpg.de/SDSS/DR4/Data/stellarmet.html}\\ which includes the DR4 version of the tables used in \cite{Gallazzi05}.} There are 66,692 central galaxies with estimates of stellar age and host halo mass that satisfy our requirements of absolute magnitude and redshift.

-The SDSS galaxies will be useful to study whether the assembly bias effect is present in these observed objects thus affecting their properties, as will be shown in Section \ref{section_two-point_SDSS}.
+The aim of this work is to detect the assembly bias effect in central galaxies by measuring cross-correlation functions against all the SDSS galaxies from the Y07 catalogue using $M_r -$ 5 log$(h) \le -19.6$ and 0.01 $\leq$ $z$ $\leq$ 0.1 (100,244 galaxies).